realandrew/russia_ukraine_2022_war_stats/README.md

 This project tracks stats of the 2022 Russian-Ukraine war.

+Formats:

-default.csv is a human-readable CSV file tracking Russian losses during the war (with data sourced from The Kyiv Independent). format1.csv (which can be generated from default.csv using makeFormat1.py) is a more computer oriented format (useful for graphing the data).
+- default.csv is a human-readable CSV file tracking Russian losses during the war (with data sourced from The Kyiv Independent).
+- format1.csv (which can be generated from default.csv using makeFormat1.py) is a more computer oriented format (useful for graphing the data).
+- format2.csv (which can be generated from default.csv using makeFormat2.py) is a more computer oriented format of the losses each day rather than total losses at that date.

 I made a graph of the data using format1, available on [Observable](https://observablehq.com/@realandrew/russian-losses-in-the-2022-war-with-ukraine).